lrAlval/SAA-C03/docs/machine_learning/SageMaker.md

 # Sage Maker

 ## TLDR
-This is afully managed ml service to build ml models for devs.
+This is a fully managed ml service to build ml models for **devs**.